 Why is the Safeguard Mechanism so important?

 Australia cannot meet our legislated emissions reductions targets and make real progress to reduce climate damage if we don’t get the Safeguard Mechanism right.
-The 215 big carbon polluters in the Safeguard Mechanism account for 28% of Australia’s total emissions, and must pull their weight and do their fair share of reducing national emissions.
+The 215 big carbon polluters in the Safeguard Mechanism are responsible for over half of Australia’s total emissions for a year, and must pull their weight and do their fair share of reducing national emissions.
 If they are allowed to do less, Australian households, small businesses, and sectors including agriculture and manufacturing will be forced to do more.
 Find out more about the Safeguard Mechanism here.

 What is the Climate Council’s Dirty Dozen campaign about?